jacoblundeen/Coursera_Getting_and_Cleaning_Data_Project/CodeBook.md

-### Code Book
+# Code Book
 This file indicates all the variables and summaries calculated when using run_analysis.R

 ## Identifiers

-Variable Name		Description					Value subject			These are the IDs of the test subjects		1:30
+subject - These are the IDs of the test subjects (Values: 1 - 30)

-activity		These are the activities that the subjects	WALKING
-			were performing during data collection		WALKING_UPSTAIRS
+activity - These are the activities that the subjects were performing during data collection
+* WALKING
+* WALKING_UPSTAIRS
-									WALKING_DOWNSTAIRS
+* WALKING_DOWNSTAIRS
-									SITTING
+* SITTING
-									STANDING
+* STANDING
-									LAYING
+* LAYING

-## Measurments
+## Measurements

-Variable Name		Description					Value tBodyAcc-XYZ		All measurements were collected from a		mean tGravityAcc-XYZ		gyroscope and accelerometer, broken down by	standard deviation tBodyAccJerk-XYZ	3-axial raw signals (Acc-XYZ and Gyro-XYZ). tBodyGyro-XYZ		The 't' denotes the time domain signals and tBodyGyroJerk-XYZ	the 'f' denotes those signals that were run tBodyAccMag		through a Fast Fourier Transform (FFT). tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag
+All measurements were collected from a gyroscope and accelerometer, broken down by 3-axial raw signals (Acc-XYZ and Gyro-XYZ).
+The 't' denotes the time domain signals and the 'f' denotes those signals that were run through a Fast Fourier Transform (FFT).
+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

 ## Output

-Variable Name		Description					Value data.mean		Data.frame that contains the mean value		NA
-			for every variable pulled from the original data set.
+data.mean - Data.frame that contains the mean value for every variable pulled from the original	data set.
 It is then written to "tidy.txt".